Hedge fund Pura Vida urges peace at Cutera board, pushes for new CEO search

 Pura Vida is also calling on the company to extend the deadline for nominating directors which was in early January.

 Cutera's share price has tumbled 58% in the last 52 weeks.
-It jumped 12% on Tuesday though after details about the standoff on the board became public.
+It jumped 14% on Tuesday though after it regained compliance with Nasdaq's continued listing standards and details about the standoff on the board became public.

 A representative for the company did not respond to a request for comment.

-Activist investor J. Daniel Plants and fellow board member and CEO David Mowry on Monday said the board has become "factionalized" and that a group of board members have bungled the company's succession planning after Mowry had said that he wanted to leave.
+Activist investor J. Daniel Plants, who has served on the board for eight years, and CEO David Mowry, who also sits on the board, on Monday said the board has become "factionalized" and that a group of directors have bungled the company's succession planning after Mowry had said that he wanted to leave.

 Plants' Voce Capital and Mowry together own 7% in Cutera.